 Rather than building from existing theories on sustainable business, this paper is focusing on a phenomenon.
-That phenomenon is not climate change per se, but the state of climate change in 2018, which I will argue from a secondary review of research now indicates near term social collapse.
+That phenomenon is not climate change per se, but the state of climate change in 2018, which I will argue from a secondary review of research now indicates near term societal collapse.
 The gap in the literature that this paper may begin to address is the lack of discussion within management studies and practice of the end of the idea that we can either solve or cope with climate change.
 In the Sustainability Accounting Management and Policy Journal (SAMPJ), which this paper was originally submitted to, there has been no discussion of this topic before, apart from my own co-authored paper (Bendell, et al, 2017).
 Three papers mention climate adaptation in passing, with just one focusing on it by considering how to improve irrigated agriculture (de Sousa Fragoso et al, 2018).

 Organisation and Environment is a leading journal for discussion of the implications of climate for organisations and vice versa, where since the 1980s both philosophical and theoretical positions on environment are discussed as well as organisational or management implications.
-However, the journal has not published any research papers exploring theories and implications of social collapse due to environmental catastrophe.
+However, the journal has not published any research papers exploring theories and implications of societal collapse due to environmental catastrophe.
 Three articles mention climate adaptation.
 Two of those have adaptation as a context, but explore other issues as their main focus, specifically social learning (Orsato, et al 2018) and network learning (Temby et al, 2016).
 Only one paper in that journal looks at climate adaptation as its main focus and the implications for organisation.
-While a helpful summary of how difficult the implications are for management, the paper does not explore the implications of a widespread social collapse (Clément and Rivera, 2016).
+While a helpful summary of how difficult the implications are for management, the paper does not explore the implications of a widespread societal collapse (Clément and Rivera, 2016).

 Away from management studies, the field of climate adaptation is wide (Lesnikowski, et al 2015).
 To illustrate, a search on Google Scholar returns over 40,000 hits for the term “climate adaptation.”
 In answering the questions I set for myself in this paper, I will not be reviewing that existing field and scholarship.
 One might ask “why not”?
 The answer is that the field of climate adaptation is oriented around ways to maintain our current societies as they face manageable climactic perturbations (ibid).
 The concept of "deep adaptation" resonates with that agenda where we accept that we will need to change, but breaks with it by taking as its starting point the inevitability of societal collapse (as I will explain below).

+In addition, after the release of this paper in 2018, I became aware of the fields of scholarship on catastrophic risks, existential risks, and ‘collapsology’ (Servigne and Stevens, 2020).
+I recommend readers explore the literature in those fields, as I am continuing to do so.
+This paper does not incorporate insights from those fields.

 Our Non-Linear World